Prostate Cancer: Can You Watch and Wait?

 Prostate surgery and radiation therapy sometimes come with side effects that change a man’s life, including incontinence and impotence in some cases.
 When serious prostate cancer is likely to take a man’s life, too, those side effects may be less of a concern.

 But what about low-risk cases?
-As my colleague Eric Klein, MD, who led development studies for the Oncotype DX Prostate Test, noted recently on Health Hub, around 90 percent of low-risk patients have treatment even though the chances of their cancer becoming deadly is less than 3 percent.
+As my colleague Eric Klein, MD, who led development studies for the Oncotype DX Prostate Test, around 90% of low-risk patients have treatment even though the chances of their cancer becoming deadly is less than 3%.

 “It’s not easy to choose to leave cancer in your body.
 However, having the right information available can help you and your doctors make the best possible decisions — especially when they are difficult.”